Mason-McGough/ComfyUI-Mosaica/README.md

 Generate an image using a stable diffusion model and apply the [k-means clustering algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to convert it to a label image.
 The average color of each cluster is applied to the image's labels and a colorized image is returned.

+K-means is quick and easy to use, but you must specify the number of clusters (i.e. unique labels) that you intend to find.

 ![kmeans-example](https://github.com/Mason-McGough/ComfyUI-Mosaica/blob/main/workflows/kmeans-example.png)

 ### Mean Shift

 Generate an image using a stable diffusion model and apply the [mean shift clustering algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MeanShift.html) to convert it to a label image.
 The average color of each cluster is applied to the image's labels and a colorized image is returned.

+Mean shift is much slower than k-means, especially for images greater than 512x512.
+However, you do not need to specify the number of clusters.
+Instead, you adjust the "bandwidth" parameter.
+From my experience, values in the range [0.0, 0.15] tend to produce the best results.

 ![mean-shift-example](https://github.com/Mason-McGough/ComfyUI-Mosaica/blob/main/workflows/mean-shift-example.png)

 ### Watershed

 Generate an image using a stable diffusion model and apply the [watershed segmentation algorithm](https://docs.opencv.org/4.x/d3/d47/group__imgproc__segmentation.html) to convert it to a label image.
 The average color of each cluster is applied to the image's labels and a colorized image is returned.

+Watershed is a fast region-based method and will only produce the best results on images with a lot of intensity variation.
+It does not account for the hue of the original image like k-means or mean shift.

 ![watershed-example](https://github.com/Mason-McGough/ComfyUI-Mosaica/blob/main/workflows/watershed-example.png)